-One of my favorite and most-used resources for winemaking is our very own Newsletter/Catalog.
-Especially page 6 of the 2014 Summer Newsletter, where I can refer to “Winemaking Step by Step.”
-(NOTE: Old catalog publications may be found here) For many years we have published the “Red Wine Procedures” and “White Wine Procedures” (p.
-8), with period updates and guidelines as new products or information has become available.
+One of my favorite and most-used resources for winemaking is our very own “Winemaking Step by Step”, which was long published in our mail-order catalogs and is now available online for red and white wine.
+For many years we have published the “Red Wine Procedures” and “White Wine Procedures” with period updates and guidelines as new products or information has become available.
 They are solid, effective short procedural instructions to help keep you on track as you turn your grapes into that magic elixir we call wine.
 But being brief—13 steps for red, 12 for white—they are limited in terms of subtleties and nuances that may occur in your winemaking.
 So this is a companion piece to the basic guidelines with modifications and extensions to the procedures that you might want to employ to get the very best out of a particular wine variety.

 To start, I wanted to get an idea of what varieties our customers are turning into wine most often.
-As many of you know (and as it says on the back cover of this publication), we maintain in the store a binder listing grapes for sale.
-Figuring that book represents a sort of cross-section of the locally available grapes, I counted varietal entries to see what is most popular.
+As many of you know, we maintain an online listing of grapes for sale.
+Figuring that listing represents a sort of cross-section of the locally available grapes, I counted varietal entries to see what is most popular.